The Complete Open House Strategy For Real Estate Teams

 Written by Seth Cox

-Jun 20, 2025 / Open Houses
+Jun 20, 2025 / Open House Strategy

 The truth is, most real estate teams treat open houses as isolated events instead of what they really are: one of the most powerful, repeatable lead generation opportunities in the business.
 But without a clear strategy, a centralized process, and the right tools in place, even high-traffic open houses often fail to turn visitors into clients.